 In the 1960s only two pairs of bald eagles were nesting in the City of Vancouver – one pair in Stanley Park and one near UBC.
-To date, the Stanley Park Ecology Society has monitored 18 bald eagle nests throughout Vancouver and has been doing so since 2004.
+Stanley Park Ecology Society used to monitor 18 bald eagle nests throughout Vancouver, but is now monitoring only the nests of Stanley Park.

 These large aerial predators nest in the forests of Stanley Park, in large trees on the waterfront, and in some distinctly urban locations.
-From their nests they overlook soccer and baseball games, arts venues, parking lots, picnics, houses and streets.
+From their nests they overlook soccer and baseball games, arts venues, parking lots, picnics, houses, streets, and beaches.

 Much of a young urban eaglet’s diet consists of other birds.
 The feathers and bones of crows, gulls and pigeons are regularly found beneath nests along with varying amounts of waterfowl, mammals, crabs and fish.
 While not all nests are currently active, most have successfully produced offspring in recent years.

-Find the SPES 2014 bald eagle final report here.
+Find the SPES 2018 bald eagle report for Stanley Park here.